shokahuskies/26su-b-digicloset/README.md

 The app's colors, fonts, and sidebar styling all come from `app/src/.streamlit/config.toml` — there is no CSS to edit.
 Save the file and the running app picks the change up; refresh the browser tab if you don't see it.

 See [docs/Theming.md](docs/Theming.md) for what each setting does and how to build your own palette.

-## (Completely Optional) Incorporating ML Models into your Project

-**This is entirely optional.
-No part of the project requires a machine learning model, and you are not expected to build one.** The template simply happens to include the plumbing for a hypothetical model, described below, in case your team is curious and has spare time.
-Skipping this section costs you nothing.

-The model shipped in `api/backend/ml_models/model01.py` is a *fake* placeholder — it reads coefficients out of the `model1_params` table and computes a dot product.
-It is there to show the wiring, not to make real predictions.

-If you do want to explore it:

-1. Collect and preprocess necessary datasets for your models.
-1. Build, train, and test your model in a Jupyter Notebook.
-   - You can store your datasets in the `datasets` folder and your notebook in the `ml-src` folder.
-1. Once your team is happy with the model's performance, convert your notebook code to a pure Python script.
-   - You can include the `training` and `testing` functionality as well as the `prediction` functionality.
-   - Develop and test this pure Python script first in the `ml-src` folder.
-1. Review the `api/backend/ml_models` module. **Important**: you would never want to hard code the model parameter weights directly in the prediction function — store them in the database, as `model01.py` does.
-1. The prediction route for the REST API is in `api/backend/simple/simple_routes.py`.
-It accepts two URL parameters and passes them to the `predict` function in the `ml_models` module, then packages the result back to Streamlit as JSON.
-1. Back in Streamlit, check out `app/src/pages/11_Prediction.py`.
-Two numeric input fields are created; when the button is pressed, it makes a request to the REST API at `/prediction/{var_01}/{var_02}` and displays the results.

-1. copy .env.template and type in ur password and secret key
-2. have a file with the DDL (this should be fine since i alr did it)
-3. start containers (make sure docker is alr running) and run the command in the terminal!:

-   docker compose up -d

-   docker compose down -v (this is when you run after you face into an error)

-4. for the frontend page: type in localhost:8501